Clinical Nurse Instructor

-REPORT TO: Director of Nursing Education
+REPORT TO: Director of Nursing and Education/Nursing Coordinator

-ESSENTIAL DUTIES/RESPONSIBILITIES / % of TIME
+ESSENTIAL DUTIES/RESPONSIBILITIES (% of TIME)

 - Evaluate, report and record student performance and progress according to College and nursing program guidelines.